o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

     ![Create a New Project - Project Details screen](/images/welcome-guide/project-manager-create-project.png)

 1. Under **Select a Project Template**, you can choose a project template with a pre-configured selection of Gems.
 You can modify the list of Gems enabled for your project by choosing the **Configure Gems** button.
 This tutorial uses the default template and its pre-configured selection of common Gems.
+Other templates are available.
+For more information about templates, and which templates are available, refer to the documentation on [Templates](/content/docs/user-guide/build/templates.md) in the User Guide.

 1. Choose **Create Project** to create the project files in the project location you selected.
 This also registers your project in the O3DE manifest, located at `<user-folder>/.o3de/o3de_manifest.json`.